kshrubb/Clipper/README.md

     Then enter in CMD: py -3 -m pip install -U py-cord

-Initializing Clipper
+Initializing Clipper:
-  Edit .env and modify BOT_TOKEN to reflect your bot's token.
+1) Edit .env and modify BOT_TOKEN to reflect your bot's token.
-  Execute main.py with python3.8.
+2) Execute main.py with python3.8.
-  Invite Clipper to your server.
+3) Invite Clipper to your server.
+4) At this point you can open servers.json and remove the entry for the Clipper server if you choose.
-  Pass Clipper an existing channel ID using /set_clips <channel-id> to designate this channel as the clips channel.
+5) Pass Clipper an existing channel ID using /set_clips <channel-id> to designate this channel as the clips channel.

-Using Clipper
+Using Clipper:
-  Use /clipperhelp for an overview of it's commands.
+1) Use /clipperhelp for an overview of it's commands.

-  To start the bot: python3 main.py
+2) To start the bot: python3 main.py